Artemis Accords: Support

 The Artemis Accords have generally been welcomed for advancing international law and cooperation in space.
 Observers note that the substance of the Accords is "uncontentious" and represent a "significant political attempt to codify key principles of space law" for governing nations' space activities.
 International legal scholars also credit the agreement with helping influence space exploration in the direction of uniform standards of cooperation and peaceful use.
-The Accords have also been lauded for being the first multilateral instrument to recognize, in Section 9, the presence of human cultural heritage in outer space and the need to protect it.
+The Accords have also been lauded for being the first time several nations have agreed to recognize the presence of human cultural heritage in outer space and the need to protect it.